 Example block reasons:

-Cumulative risk threshold exceeded Transitive prohibition applies Default prohibitions and obligations defined in the ontology:
+Hierarchy rate limit exceeded Child agents exceeded parent budget Default prohibitions and obligations defined in the ontology:

 | Policy | Type | Pattern | Reason |